Senja-P/About_Me/README.md

 I am interested in roles where I can use my problem solving, analytical and visualisation skills to help colleagues to get accurate, meaningful and easily understandable information and assist business to make good decisions.
 I am passionate about human behaviour and I am particularly interested in those roles which enable me to analyse people’s activities, attitudes, patterns and performances in the field of consumer behaviour, website traffics, digital marketing channels and HR.
 I am currently learning Google Analytics and improving my Tableau skills.

 I’m available for both contract and permanent roles in the UK.
-I would prefer to work flexibly (e.g. compressed working hours) at home or through hybrid work arrangements in London and South East England.
+I would prefer to work flexibly at home or through hybrid work arrangements in London and South East England.

 ### Portfolio
 The [case studies](https://github.com/Senja-P) on GitHub and the [presentations](https://public.tableau.com/app/profile/senja.p8569#!/) on Tableau.